 HF can be classified in 4 stages, from A (patients at high risk for HF, without symptoms of HF) to D (refractory HF).1

 The incidence of HF increases with age.
 As the population is aging, and the therapeutics of HF is improving, the number of HF patients keeps raising, with an estimated 50% increase in the number of new patients with HF every year in 15 years.2

 Concomitantly, the number of surgical procedures performed yearly is increasing, especially in the elderly, with more than one-third of the procedures being performed in patients who are age 65 years and older.3

 Hence, HF is more and more often encountered in the perioperative settings.

 HEART FAILURE IS A MAJOR RISK FACTOR THAT INCREASES PERIOPERATIVE MORBIDITY AND MORTALITY

 Despite improvements in perioperative care, cardiac complications are the leading cause of postoperative deaths.

-Because HF is a significant risk for perioperative morbidity ...
+Because HF is a significant risk ...